logo

 Thomas University

-Thomas University offers an online Bachelor of Science (BS) in Rehabilitation Studies with optional minors in related subjects, such as Addictions and Criminal Justice.
+Thomas University offers an online Bachelor of Science (BS) in Rehabilitation Studies with optional minors in related subjects, such as Addictions, Criminal Justice, and Social Work.
 Students complete 120 credits fully online with courses offered in eight-week blocks throughout the year.
 The degree includes a supervised fieldwork experience at a local organization.
-Thomas University also offers a CACREP-accredited Master of Science (MS) in Clinical Mental Health and Rehabilitation Counseling with an optional specialization in Alcohol and Addictions Counseling.
-This unique and fully-online degree meets the educational requirements for licensure in Georgia as a Licensed Professional Counselor (LPC) as well as national standards for rehabilitation counseling.
-The degree is comprised of 60 credits with an additional 12 credits for those completing the specialization.
-Individuals who already have a counseling degree comprised of fewer than 60 credits can apply to the Bridge Program, which helps students create an individualized plan of study to meet state licensing requirements.
+Thomas University also offers a CACREP-accredited Master of Science in Counseling (MSC) with four specialization tracks: Clinical Mental Health Counseling, Clinical Rehabilitation Counseling, Addictions Counseling, and Professional School Counseling.
+Graduates of this unique and fully-online degree program meet the educational requirements for licensure in Georgia as a Licensed Professional Counselor (LPC), addictions counselor, or school counselor, as well as national standards for rehabilitation counseling.
+The degree consists of 45 credits in the Foundational Counseling core with an additional 15 credits to complete the chosen specialization.
+Individuals who already have a counseling degree consisting of fewer than 60 credits can apply to the Bridge Program, which helps students create an individualized plan of study to meet state licensing requirements.

 Traditional Graduate Programs